Minden: Elections to parliaments

-The constituencies for state parliament (Landtag) and federal parliament (Bundestag) elections Minden belongs to, have been mostly won by candidates of the Social Democratic Party.
+The constituencies for state parliament (Landtag) and federal parliament (Bundestag) elections Minden belongs to, have been mostly won by candidates of the SPD.

 Coat of arms, flag, motto

 The coat of arms shows the doubled-headed imperial eagle (Reichsadler) of the Holy Roman Empire on the right, awarded in 1627 by emperor Ferdinand II for support of the town in the Thirty Years' War.
 The left side shows the crossed keys of Saint Peter, patron of Minden cathedral, as part of the Prince-Bishop's coat of arms.

 The red-white flag shows the colours of the Hanseatic league.
 The town's motto is Ius et aequitas civitatum vincula (Law and justice are the towns' ties).

 Culture and sights

 Theatre and cabaret revues

-The neo-baroque municipal theater (Stadttheater Minden) from 1908 has no ensemble, but is performance location for guest ensembles and regular symphony concerts of the North West German Philharmonic Orchestra (Nordwestdeutsche Philharmonie).
+The neo-Baroque municipal theater (Stadttheater Minden) from 1908 has no ensemble, but is performance location for guest ensembles and regular symphony concerts of the North West German Philharmonic Orchestra (Nordwestdeutsche Philharmonie).
 Since 2002 a project (Der Ring in Minden) has been running to perform all the operas of Richard Wagner.

 Further theatre and cultural events occur with private sponsorship and are held in such locations as the civic centre Bürgerzentrum and the Theater am Weingarten.
 There are also theatre groups without fixed performance venues.

 Minden is seat of the European Association of authors Die Kogge.